the-teachingRSE-project/competencies/competencies.md

 # Future work {#sec:future-work}

-Having the competencies is a first step to finding common ground around which to structure curricula, institutions, and teachers in this framework.
+This list and description of competencies is a first step to finding common ground around which to structure curricula, institutions, and teachers in this framework.
-Applications of them in an individual's career can be found in @subsec:examplemaster.
+Applications of these competencies in an individual's career can be found in @subsec:examplemaster.
 An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require a PhD at minimum.
-To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves, since completion of scientific training is often a requirement [@DFG_50_01], we propose the introduction of certificates that can be handed out by selected institutions.
+To alleviate this and to give RSEs in leadership positions a means to become eligible for funding themselves, since completion of scientific training is often a requirement [@DFG_50_01], we propose the introduction of certificates that can be handed out by selected institutions.
 Examples of this could be doctorates based on software contributions to the scientific community, or new